Tuesday, 29 October 2024

 Giant wreck eats whole shark - video

-The landscape of the ocean depths appears to be an endless underwater desert, where all inhabitants struggle to survive and every meal is a real celebration.
+Listen to this article The landscape of the ocean depths appears to be an endless underwater desert, where all inhabitants struggle to survive and every meal is a real celebration.
 That is why the images captured in the video below by researchers from the Nationa Oceanic and Atmospheric Administration – NOAA, are truly unique!
-In the summer of 2019,
+In

 Published: January 11, 2021 - 09:00